 Now, don’t get me wrong as this doesn’t happen in every case and I’m sure there are genuine independent mortgage advisers that work with estate agents.
 Plus, I don’t fancy being sued.
 But do you want to take the risk?

 In 2017, we looked to move to a new build house.
 We couldn’t afford it on just our salaries, so had to look at the government’s Help to Buy equity loan scheme.
 Usually, I arrange my mortgages myself, but this scheme is a minefield so I had to get help from the estate agent’s mortgage adviser.
 After around a 90-minute meeting, we found out that we were £15,000 short of the asking price.
 To be honest, I thought that the houses were overpriced by close to £50,000 anyway, so we were always going to offer less.

 Even though I thought it was too much, we offered £30,000 under the asking price.
 The estate agent got back to me after a day and said, after a lot of haggling, the seller would accept £15,000 under the asking price.
 To me, that’s far more than coincidence.
 And I knew that another house at the same price had sold for less.
 And I felt stuck, as I’m sure everybody knew how much I could afford to spend.

 In the end, I decided to not go through with the purchase.
 I thought the property was overpriced and it was still for sale 6 months later.

-Where possible, I would always look at seeing if you can find a good mortgage deal by yourself – they’re not as complicated as they seem.
+Where possible, I would always look at finding a good mortgage deal by yourself – they’re not as complicated as they seem.
 Failing that, speak to an independent mortgage adviser who has absolutely no conflict of interest when it comes to your house purchase.